putyourlightson/craft-blitz/tests/TESTS.md

 - Site URI with max uri length exceeded is not cacheable.
 - URI patterns with matching regular expressions are matched.
 - URI patterns without matching regular expressions are not matched.
-- Response is encoded when compression is enabled.
-- Response is not encoded when compression is disabled.
-- Response contains output comments when enabled.
-- Response does not contain output comments when disabled.
-- Response with mime type has headers and does not contain output comments.

 ### [Cache Storage](pest/Feature/CacheStorageTest.php)